neurohackweek/advancedunix/_episodes/01-first-part.md

 ### Standard streams and pipes

-A very important concept in UNIX is abstraction of input/output (I/O).
+A very important concept in Unix is abstraction of input/output (I/O).
 This abstraction supports the writing of programs as filters.
-Conforming UNIX programs can read from and write to three special streams: standard input (`stdin`), standard output (`stdout`), and standard error (`stderr`).
+Conforming Unix programs can read from and write to three special streams: standard input (`stdin`), standard output (`stdout`), and standard error (`stderr`).
 These are referenced by specific file descriptors (0, 1, and 2) used in the underlying C code to read and write from these streams.
 Thus, these can be "wired" to specific files in the file system, the terminal, or other output devices.

 Let us explore this with the program  `cat` as an example.
 By default `cat` reads its standard input and writes to standard output.
 By default these are wired to the terminal.
 So if you type the following, you will see your input `hi` and `there` echoed to the terminal.
 Note that CTRL-D (represented as ^D) marks the end of the input file (or EOF).